-AES-256 encryption, decryption, and authentication (authentication, AES MAC, is approved when used for Project 25 OTAR.
-Note: key establishment provides 256 bits of encryption strength) may be used in the following approved modes: OFB, ECB, and CBC.
+AES-256 encryption, decryption, and authentication may be used in the following approved modes: OFB, ECB, CBC, and GCM; (authentication, AES MAC, is approved when used for Project 25 OTAR.
+Note: AES (Cert. #2, key wrapping; key establishment provides 256 bits of encryption strength).

-4. The module uses Triple-DES 8-bit CFB mode for symmetric encryption / decryption of keys and parameters stored in the internal database, and Triple-DES CBC mode for symmetric decryption of software upgrades, which are approved modes.
+4. The module uses Triple-DES 8-bit CFB mode for symmetric encryption / decryption of keys and parameters stored in the internal database, and Triple-DES CBC mode for symmetric decryption of firmware upgrades, which are approved modes.